 The gun has a massive charging handle that is an impressive feature for the old gun.
 It’s the size every semi-auto shotgun should wear.
 The safety is very AK-like and ol’ Mikhail Kalashnikov was certainly influenced by this design.
 Another impressive feature for such an early semi-auto rifle is the last round bolt hold open.
 To send the bolt home, you have to depress the follower and pull the bolt slightly to the rear.

 The Model 8 and 81 series rifles are also takedown designs, allowing you to remove the barrel from the receiver for a more compact package.
+This allows it to be small enough for an SBR type AR15 case.
 The wood furniture is nicely textured and makes me grow to hate hydro-dipping bubbas hydro more and more every time I look at it.

 The Model 81 Woodsmaster is a big, heavy rifle, and between the gun’s weight and its operation, the gun eats the recoil from .300 Savage rounds with ease.
 It’s quite comfortable to fire, and .300 Savage ammunition is still easy enough to find.
 High-end hunting rounds are available for about a buck to a buck fifty a round, and it doesn’t seem like FMJs are too common.
 This won’t be a gun I shoot often, but when I do, I’ll enjoy it.